laboon/ebook/text/98_glossary_of_terms.md

 __CIA Triad__: Another term for the __InfoSec Triad__.

 __Code coverage__: How much of the codebase is actually tested, usually via unit tests.
-Although there are different kinds of code coverage, the majority of time that non-specialists use it, they are referring to __statement coverage__.
+Although there are different kinds of code coverage, the majority of the time that non-specialists use it, they are referring to __statement coverage__.

 __Combinatorial testing__: Testing in such a way so as to ensure that various combinations of variables will work as expected.